JerryAIwei/academic-kickstart/content/project/AroundView/index.md

 ---
 title: Around View system
-summary: A 12-week introduction to fundamental concepts underlying statistical data display, analysis, inference, and statistical decision making
+summary: Project I did in the The Broadband Wireless Communication and Multimedia Lab. of Tongji University
 date: "2016-04-27T00:00:00Z"

 image:
   focal_point: Large

 ---
 This is a part of an Auto-Parking system, in which we cooperated with SAIC Motor.
-We deployed the system on nVIDIA PX2 and testing of the system on real vehicle.
+We take images by four fish-eye cameras on the car and transform them to get a bird's-eye view of the vehicle.
+Both human drive and algorithm get benefice from it.
+We deployed the system on nVIDIA PX2 and testing of the system on an SUV provided by SAIC Motor.

 {{< vimeo 372626370 >}}